apache/nuttx/configs/olimex-lpc1766stk/README.txt

     This configuration directory exercises the USB mass storage class driver at apps/system/usbmsc.
 See apps/examples/README.txt
     for more information.

-    NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

   zmodem:
     This is an alternative NSH configuration that was used to test Zmodem